Chart Color Schemes

 Kingaroy Surrounds - South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.0%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 10.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.1%).
-Vocational credentials are prominent, with 42.4% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (32.1%).
+The area's university qualification rate is 13.0%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.1%).
+Trade and technical skills are prevalent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.3% and certificates at 32.1%.

 Frequently Asked Questions - Education